 Substitutions and Variations

 - Olive oil: I love using olive oil in baked goods to provide a light and airy texture.
-I haven't tested any other fats, but I think melted coconut oil or butter (dairy free or regular) could work.
-If you try it, let us know how it went.
+Melted coconut oil or butter (dairy free or regular) could work, the cake will end up denser though.

-- Add-ins: try pecans, golden raisins or chopped dates, or even add some coconut flakes.
+- Add-ins: try pecans, golden raisins or chopped dates, some coconut flakes, or crushed pineapple.

 Storage